Skip to content

 The GP20 "Thermistor is not connected"

-• The data cables between the Controlbox (mainboard) and Granulator and shredder are not (properly) connected.
+1. The data cables between the Controlbox (mainboard) and Granulator or Shredder are not properly connected.

-• The thermistor is not (properly) connected to the mainboard.
+2. The thermistor is not properly connected to the mainboard.

 Note: